In a VPC, both Security Groups and Network ACLs (NACLS) together help to build a layered network defence.

 Each instance within a subnet can be assigned a different set of Security groups

-An instance can be assigned 5 security groups with each security group having 50 rules
+An instance can be assigned 5 security groups with each security group having 50 60 rules.

-Security groups allows you to add or remove rules (authorizing or revoking access) for both Inbound (ingress) and Outbound (egress) traffic to the instance
+allows adding or removing rules (authorizing or revoking access) for both Inbound (ingress) and Outbound (egress) traffic to the instance

 Default Security group allows no external inbound traffic but allows inbound traffic from instances with the same security group